How to Choose a Wedding Caterer (Updated for 2022)

 If your wedding venue provides a caterer in its wedding package deal, you have less room for negotiation.
 Nevertheless, you still have some bargaining power.
 Remember, there is always room to negotiate.

 While your wedding reception may be a package deal, it never hurts to ask for a discount if you pay in cash.
-Cash is beloved by all, and your venue might be open to providing a nice discount or some valuable “extras.”
+Cash is beloved by all, and your wedding venue might be open to providing a nice discount or some valuable “extras.”

 Politely ask the wedding venue caterer what extras might be included in the deal.
 Can he or she provide a signature cocktail?
 Extra hors d'oeuvres?
 Negotiate with the attitude, “It never hurts to ask.”

 Don’t even consider interviewing a wedding caterer before you have your budget and guest list in place.
 This will allow your candidates to offer you a number of per-plate options within your price range.
-You should also know the type of catering you need.
+You should also know the type of wedding catering you need.
 Seated versus buffet will affect the price of the meal.

 If you are unsure, the caterer can provide options for both.
 Discuss your dream wedding and see what suggestions he or she is able to make.
 A good wedding caterer will know how to best turn your random thoughts into a dream event.